BerkeleyLab/Marble/docs/README_fab.txt

 - Silkscreen color: White
 - Copper weight for inner layers is 0.5 oz and for outer layers is 1oz + 0.5oz = 1.5oz

+The SI conversion of the traditional PCB industry unit "1 oz" (really ounce/square-foot) is 305.15 g/m^2.
+That _might_ convert to 34.15 micrometers layer thickness, but only if the copper plating has the density of pure bulk material at 20 C,

 Copper Gerber files, in order: marble-F_Cu.gbr marble-In1_Cu.gbr